alanpeixinho/kernelci-regzbot/docs/getting_started.md

 `#regzbot resolve: nothing is broken, by hardware was faulty`

 The explanation is optional, but strongly recommended, as it will help anyone who looks into the issue later.

+#### Mark a regression as inconclusive

+Occasionally a tracked regression can't be resolved, for example when nobody is able to track down the change that causes the regression in reasonable time.
+Leaving such issues in the list of unresolved regressions clutters things and distracts from more pressing issues; marking such a regressions as resolved to avoid that would be unsuitable and make the issue hard to find for other people that run the same issue later.
+To avoid both, mark such regressions as inconclusive:

+`#regzbot inconclusive: reporter since the report is MIA an ignored further inquiries`

+The explanation is optional, but strongly recommended, as it will help anyone who looks into the issue later.